All the beers we’ve brewed at Akademia. To see a real-time list of what’s available on tap, as well as guest beers, head

 10% ABV / 55 IBU

 You may have seen Noctua, our little owl, making a few guest appearances around town.
 That name may be slightly misleading, because there’s nothing little about our big and bold imperial stout.
 Noctua is defined by its decadent chocolate notes, and its robust, roasty mouthfeel will leave you wanting another — if you can handle it.

 Noctua Chaos | Bourbon barrel-aged imperial stout

 10.3% ABV / 55 IBU

 As if our little owl couldn’t get any bigger, we take all the flavors you love about our base Noctua and let that mature in bourbon barrels.
-The result is a beer you should probably sit down for — our latest version of Chaos was aged in a W.L.
-Weller Antique barrel, and comes with a velvety smooth finish reminiscent of chocolate-covered cherries.
+The result is a beer you should probably sit down for.
+Each batch of Noctua Chaos is a little different — thus far we’ve aged in W.L.
+Weller Antique, Z. Brown Distillery, Knob Creek and Buffalo Trace barrels.

 Paraskevidekatriaphobia | Imperial stout

 13% ABV / 60 IBU

 The name may mean “fear of Friday the 13th,” but don’t be afraid of the wonderfully high ABV on this monster of an imperial stout.
-It’s intensely rich, brewed with a gratuitous amount of specialty malts and finished with an equally absurd amount of Condor Chocolates cocoa nibs.
+It’s intensely rich, brewed with a gratuitous amount of specialty malts and finished with an equally absurd amount of Condor Chocolates cocoa nibs, and has a chocolate-y body you practically have to chew through.